 Modern Wales is multi-cultural and has a good mixture of both historic and modern traditions.
 It is a great place to experience UK culture because Welsh people are warm and friendly.
 If you study English in Wales, you might also hear some Welsh.
 Don’t worry though because most people in South Wales speak only English and their accents are easy to understand.

-During the Covid-19 situation, why not take one of our Online Courses ?
+If you can’t join us in Cardiff, why not take one of our Online Courses instead?

 With a wide-range of restaurants and cafes serving delicious food from all around the world, you will always feel at home.
 If you would like to try some traditional British food, you could try fish and chips or enjoy afternoon tea.
 There are also lots of places where you can try tasty traditional Welsh food such as welshcakes and cawl.Restaurants in Cardiff